siderolabs/cluster-api-bootstrap-provider-talos/README.md

 See Talos Linux documentation for more information on patching.

+> [!IMPORTANT]
-> Note: JSON patches are not compatible with multi-document Talos Linux machine configuration.
+> JSON patches are not compatible with multi-document Talos Linux machine configuration.
+> JSON patches are not compatible with Talos Linux >= 1.12.

 JSON 6902 patch: